-The site comprises Little France Park and covers approximately 36 hectares in area.
-It is green belt land, mainly utilised as parkland in the Edmonstone area of south-east Edinburgh.
-It comprises open grassland and scrubland with occasional mature trees and informal paths and desire lines traversing the site.
-There is also the formalised active travel walking/cycle route connecting Little France Drive to The Wisp to the immediate south of the site.
+The site comprises approximately 6.5 hectares of undeveloped green belt, and lies to the southeast of the city centre.
+It comprises open grassland and scrubland with informal paths and desire lines traversing the site.
+There is also the formalised active travel walking/cycle route connecting Little France Drive to The Wisp to the south of the site.
 The site undulates throughout, sloping from east to west towards the valley at Little France Drive.

-The Edinburgh Royal Infirmary and the initial phases of the Edinburgh BioQuarter development are situated to the west of the site, beyond which lies the A7 Old Dalkeith Road and the suburb of Moredun.
-Residential properties forming the area of Danderhall (within the jurisdiction of Midlothian Council) are located adjacent to the south east, immediately beyond The Wisp.
+The site slopes downwards from east to west and south to north.

 The A6106 (The Wisp) is adjacent to the east of the site and forms the boundary with Midlothian Council.
 The areas of Craigmillar, Greendykes and Niddrie are situated to the north.
 New residential properties are currently under construction adjacent to the north of the site in the vicinity of Greendykes.

-Along a portion of the eastern boundary of the site is the Home Farm Enclosure, which is a scheduled monument.
+To the south of the site is an industrial yard, adjacent to the Home Farm Enclosure, which is a scheduled monument.